 - Make sure heat is on low, simmering with cover for 40 minutes.
 Keep a small piece of folded paper towel between the lid and pot to avoid overflowing.

 - When done, strained through a sieve, discard the solid.

-- Let the liquid cool down, divide into portions and store in freezer for subsequent uses.
+- Let the liquid cool down, divide into portions, and store in the freezer for subsequent uses.
 This will be your Korean soup stock, can be used for Tteokbokki, noodle, etc..